Adhoc Trend

 Table

-element to add the Channel Panel.
+element to add the Channel Table.

 Enable Cursors